Less-dev/telegram/README.md

 # telegram

-this is a clon from telegram
+Here We will clone telegram